cruble/cruble.github.io/source/_posts/2015-04-05-cliches-written-in-ruby.markdown

 ####Rewriting Cliches into Ruby

 One of the most striking things about `Ruby` is its expressiveness.
-Learning about loops, assignments, and conditionals, a `Ruby` command oftens reads with the logic and fluidity of regular language.
-I kept hearing sentences and wondering how they would translate into *theoretically* working `Ruby`.
-I tried to translate some well-known cliches into Ruby and, since I'm a beginner, some of the syntax might be off.
-If so, let me know!
-And feel free to suggest any refactoring.
-I don't mind!
-It's a fun exercise.

-Feel free to add your own coded clices to the comments.
-Also, let me know if there are any bugs in the code.
+A `Ruby` block of programming oftens reads with the logic and fluidity of spoken language.
+Which makes sense, because it was designed with the programmer in mind.

+As I learned new commands, I kept associating them with real-world scenarios like `if hungry then eat else work end`.
+So, I decided to translate some well-known cliches into *theoretically* working `Ruby`.

+Since I'm a beginner, some of the syntax and operations might be off, but please feel free to suggest any changes/refactoring!
+Have a fun cliche that might look cool in `Ruby`?
+Please add it into the comments.

 Thanks to my teammate Cassidy Robertson for finding and sending me a great list of cliches.